 Fall (3) Cristol.
-Prerequisite: BIO 206.
-PSY 2010r equivalent recommended.
+Prerequisite: BIOL 302.
+PSYC 201 or equivalent recommended.

 The study of vertebrate and invertebrate behaviors as adapted traits under the influence of both genes and the environment.
 Animal behavior, including that of humans and endangered species, will be placed in an ecological and evolutionary context.
 Three class hours.